Double Dare (franchise): Main game

 Each team on the original Double Dare and Super Sloppy Double Dare consisted of two children, while teams on Family Double Dare and Double Dare 2000 included two adults and two children.
 Originally, both teams wore red uniforms, but after Double Dare entered syndication in 1988, one team wore blue uniforms while the other wore red.

 Each round begins with a toss-up physical challenge in which both teams compete, with the winning team receiving both initial control of the round, and money for their score.
 After the toss-up, the host begins asking trivia questions of the team in control.
 Each correct answer earns a monetary award and allows the team to maintain control, while an incorrect answer or failure to respond within approximately ten seconds turns control over to the opponents.
 However, the team can dare their opponents to answer the question, doubling its value; in response, the opponents can double dare for quadruple the original value.
 When the team in control is challenged to a double dare, they have to either answer or compete in a physical challenge.
-An incorrect answer, or not responding within approximately five seconds on a dare or double dare, awards both control and the appropriate amount of money to the team that issues it.
-The second round plays the same as the first, with question values doubled.
+Once a dare or double dare is issued, an incorrect answer or failure to respond within five seconds awards both control and the money at stake to the issuing team.
+The second round plays the same as the first, with all values doubled.
 On the original Double Dare and Super Sloppy Double Dare, a question was initially worth $10.
 On Family Double Dare and Double Dare 2000, a question was initially worth $25.
 On the 2018 Double Dare, a question was initially worth $50, later 50 points.

 After the toss-up at the start of the first round, the host explains the rules as follows: